1000grams/decodedGIT/docs/marketing-hub.md

 - `marketingSpendHandler` – CRUD interface for the `MarketingSpend` table.
 - `attributionHandler` – correlates ad campaigns with streaming lifts and returns ROI data.
 - `weeklyStatsLogger` – scheduled every Tuesday to store weekly performance metrics.
-- `dailyTrendingPost` – posts a Carol Leifer-style caption about the top Google Trends topic with a rotating artist link.
+- `social` – posts a Carol Leifer-style caption about the top Google Trends topic with a rotating artist link.

 These are exposed via API Gateway under `/api/marketing`.